MatejBransky/notes/testing.md

 ### TestCafe

+- *adv/disadv gathered from reviews (not tested)*
 - runs in node (uses proxy)

 **advantages**

-- cross browser support
+- cross browser support (even mobile browsers)
 - supports dynamic stubbing and responses
 - auto waits
+- screenshots

 **disadvantages**

-- selecting elements is done in node so it doesn't fully support selectors
+- selecting elements is done in node so **it doesn't fully support selectors**
-- weird syntax
+- needs adapters for used frontend frameworks (Vue.js, React, ...) => not universal, **implementation details in tests**

 **interesting**